 We stopped at Rugged Point to have lunch, rest, and explore the famous portal to Big Sur.
 The food was quite good and the views worth stopping for.
 As a matter of fact, we also stopped there on our way back.

 We spent the night near Carmel-by-the-Sea and we were ready for more adventures the next day.

 Day 2 – Carmel-by-the-Sea to Pismo Beach, CA ~3 hour drive

-By design we wanted to drive through Big Sur twice in two consecutive days.
-We just heard so much about it that we did not want to miss an opportunity to take photo, fly our drone as well as fully enjoy the views.
+By design, we wanted to drive through Big Sur twice in two consecutive days.
+We just heard so much about it that we did not want to miss an opportunity to take photos, fly our drone as well as fully enjoy the views.
 This is why both days we basically spent driving on the same Highway 1 just in different directions.

 Day 3 – Pismo Beach to LA ~ 3 hour drive

-Note that when coming back from Big Sur if you are still on Highway 1 you will pass through San Simeon and the famous Elephant Seal view point.
+Note that when coming back from Big Sur if you are still on Highway 1 you will pass through San Simeon and the famous Elephant Seal viewpoint.
 If you have half an hour consider stopping there and seeing the extraordinary amount of seals that rest and chill on the beach.
-Best time to visit would be the end of and the beginning of the year.
+The best time to visit would be the end of and the beginning of the year.
 You can of course do this on your way to Big Sur instead of on your way back.
-We were there second week of February and there were insane amount of seals resting there.
+We were there the second week of February and there was an insane number of seals resting there.